pan-webis-de/pan-code/clef24/generative-authorship-verification/README.md

     --command 'baseline BASELINENAME $inputDataset/dataset.jsonl $outputDir'
 ```

 Instead of `--input-dir`, you can also specify an online Tira dataset with `--input-dataset` (e.g. `--input-dataset generative-ai-authorship-verification-panclef-2024/pan24-generative-authorship-smoke-20240411_0-training`).
-The can find the correct name of a dataset in the Tira web UI after creating a new software submission for it.
+You can find the correct name of any dataset in the Tira web UI after creating a new software submission for it.

 ## Run Evaluator